timealtair/SortByExt/README.md

 --> Windows:

+1. download repository and unzip
-1. run "compile.cmd"
+2. run "compile.cmd"
-2. run "AddToContextMenu.exe" and give admin priveleges
+3. run "AddToContextMenu.exe" and give admin priveleges
-3. right click on directiry or empty space of explorer and choose option 'SortByExt'
+4. right click on directiry or empty space of explorer and choose option 'SortByExt'